-In 2010, the opportunity emerged to buy a small coffee farm in a disregarded, impoverished region of Hawaii.
+In 2010 the unexpected opportunity emerged to buy a small coffee farm in a wild, disadvantaged region of Hawaii -- Puna.
 With little to lose, we thought, “Why not?”
-As we integrated with the community of farmers and sampled coffees from around the Big Island, we were surprised by the variety and quality that goes largely overshadowed.
+As we integrated with the community of farmers and sampled coffees from around Hawaii, we were surprised by the diverse coffee varieties and origins that largely get overshadowed by Kona.
 We wanted to change that.

-Over the next two years we taught ourselves to cultivate, process and roast.
-We tested and tasted the differences between coffee processes, varietals, and roast profiles.
+Over the next two years we taught ourselves to farm, roast and cup coffees.
+We tested the difference between processing methods, cultivars, regions and roast profiles.
 Our end-goal was always the same: the objectively best coffee we could produce from our land.
-When we found methods and profiles we liked, we taught neighboring farmers to do the same and began roasting their coffees as well.
+When we found methods and profiles that produced great results, we worked with neighboring farmers to do the same and began sourcing their coffees as well.

-In July our Puna Pink Bourbon coffees won Grand Champion in the Hawaii Coffee Association’s Statewide Cupping Competition and became the first non-Kona or Ka'u farm to do so.
-The same year, the USDA honored our efforts to improve East Hawaii’s coffee quality by awarding us a grant for purchasing specialized coffee grading equipment; equipment we can use to help add value to the coffee crops of independent coffee farmers in Hawaii – and later that year we were awarded a Hawaii Senate Certificate for doing so.
+In 2013 our Puna coffee won Grand Champion in Hawaiiʻs statewide cupping competition, and became the first farm outside of Kona & Ka'u to win the esteemed award.
+To this day, it's the only Puna or Hilo coffee to have won a Grand Championship.
+The same year the USDA honored our efforts to improve East Hawaii’s coffee economy by awarding us a grant to secure grading equipment, so that we could help neighboring farmers add value by improving their quality as well.
+Later that year we were awarded a Hawaii Senate Certificate for "putting Puna on the map" and working to elevate the quality of neighboring farms.
 And as the year closed, our Honeyed Yellow Caturra coffee placed in Coffee Review’s “30 Top Coffees of 2013”.

-A love for wild and beautiful places brought us to the Big Island.
-Respect for the terrain and appreciation for the farmers who craft from it has kept us here.
-And each of our customers have made it possible for small farms like ours to continue doing what we love to do: growing & roasting Hawaii’s great coffees.
+A love for wild and beautiful places brought us to this Big Island.
+Respect for the terrain and craft of farming has kept us here.
+And each of our customers have made it possible for farms like ours to continue doing what we love to do.